Course Outline Fall 2025

 Students are particularly urged to familiarize themselves with the provisions of the Student Academic Integrity Policy and the Student Conduct Policy, and avoid any behaviour that could potentially result in suspicions of academic misconduct (e.g., cheating, plagiarism, misrepresentation of facts, participation in an offence) and non-academic misconduct (e.g., discrimination, harassment, physical assault).
 Academic and non-academic misconduct are taken very seriously and can result in suspension or expulsion from the University.

 The College of Natural and Applied Sciences (CNAS) has created an Academic Integrity for CNAS Students eClass site.
-Students can self enrol and review the various resources provided, including the importance of academic integrity, examples of academic misconduct & possible sanctions, and the academic misconduct & appeal process.
+Students can self enroll and review the various resources provided, including the importance of academic integrity, examples of academic misconduct and possible sanctions, and the academic misconduct and appeal process.
 They can also complete assessments to test their knowledge and earn a completion certificate.

 Examples include: